ProjectRamo/FSND/projects/01_fyyur/starter_code/notes.md

 Ran all three migrate steps using the helper python file dbcomms.py (for database communications) (It has to be in the 01_fyyur folder to work so move it there before running)

-python3 dbcomms.py init
+python3 dbcomms.py db init
-python3 dbcomms.py migrate
+python3 dbcomms.py db migrate
-python3 dbcomms.py upgrade
+python3 dbcomms.py db upgrade

+and if you push and pull from git betweeen multiple computers, you will need: python3 dbcomms.py db stamp

 - Since the Udacity code produces mixed case table names, you have to use "" in postgres
 - Had to add a password to get the database to work